monowai/flockdata.org/README.md

 * [riak](http://basho.com/riak/)
 * [rabbitmq](https://github.com/rabbitmq/rabbitmq-server)

-## Use Cases
-* System of Insight - Power statistical based analysis such as recommendations, fraud analytics, sales patterns etc.
-* Data Lineage - what data is changing and by whom across your systems
-* Information Integration - Connect your data across systems to find patterns
-* Free text searching of your business information
-* Keep the audit data out of your transaction processing systems and provide users with full history tracking of their data
-* Recommendation engine - With your information connected, you can ask "people who brought this also brought...." questions
-* [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) in complex integrated environments.
-* Discover graphs, search engines and loosely coupled application development.

 ## Features
 ### Search
 [ElasticSearch](htt://www.elastic.co) is a specialized database enabling you to create complex keyword queries and sophisticated aggregations that respond quickly.
 Put [Kibana](http://www.elasticsearch.org/overview/kibana/) on the front and you can start to accumulate realtime dashboards that give you the pulse of change in your business.
 With FD tapping in to your applications, you can offer your staff Full Text Search capabilities across your actual business data - FD makes it possible to search "the latest version" of your business document, i.e. your Customer record, Invoice, Inventory item, whatever; irrespective of what underlying system created it.